 Hide code cell source

 Let’s visualize a few samples of the entire temperature field \(u(x)\).

-First, we need a solver for \(F\).
+First, we need the solver \(F\).
 We will use the finite volume method as implemented in FiPy.
 Here is the solver:

+Hide code cell source